davidgasquez/handbook/content/computer-science/teamwork.md

 - Encourage to fail.
 Failing is good if the team learn from it!
 - Beware of Law of triviality.
 People within an organization commonly or typically give disproportionate weight to trivial issues.
 - Encourage effectiveness.
 Find ways to free up your time.
+- Each team should [keep a changelog](https://keepachangelog.com/en/1.0.0/).
+The company aswell.
 - Train employees well enough they could get another job, but treat them well enough so they never want to.
 - Push relentlessly toward automation.
   - Investigate where (and how) processes and tasks could be automated, and understanding the costs of automating them.